trinodb/trino/presto-docs/src/main/sphinx/security/internal-communication.rst

 2. Configure the cluster to communicate using the fully qualified domain name (fqdn) of the cluster nodes.
 This can be done in either of the following ways:

-   - If the DNS service is configured properly, we can just let the nodes to introduce themselves to the coordinator using the hostname taken from the system configuration (``hostname --fqdn``)
+   - If the DNS service is configured properly, we can just let the nodes introduce themselves to the coordinator using the hostname taken from the system configuration (``hostname --fqdn``)